The Widening Gap Between Standard and High-Risk Car Insurance Rates

 How long does a DUI or accident stay on my insurance record?

 Most violations affect your insurance rates for 3 to 5 years, though this varies by state and insurer.
-A DUI can stay on your motor vehicle record for up to 10 years in some states, and some states treat it as a lifetime record.
+A DUI can stay on your motor vehicle record for up to 10 years in some states — and for lifetime in others.
 At-fault accidents typically affect your rates for 3 to 5 years depending on severity.
 Minor violations like speeding tickets usually drop off the surcharge window within 3 years.
 Checking your state's DMV rules and your insurer's specific lookback period is the best way to know exactly when relief will come.
+Review our full guide on car insurance after a DUI for state-by-state details.

 Can I really lower my rates if I'm labeled high-risk?